Did I Just Say That?

 Read moreIn the Shadow of the Mountains

 Synopsis: It’s 1988.
-A family gathers to discuss what to do with Esther, a Chinese-Canadian WWII veteran, as they can no longer ignore her growing dementia.
-She keeps talking to Victor, her beloved brother, whose death she blames on the Japanese when he volunteered to serve in the Pacific arena during World War II.
-Her husband George, an Indigenous WWII veteran, was Victor’s best friend.
-Their son, Gary, arrives with his Caucasian wife, Joanna, and their 18-year-old daughter Lucy.
-Things are already tense when estranged elder daughter, Nancy, shows up with husband, Ken, and their two daughters Denise and Andrea, who have never met Esther and George because Ken is Japanese-Canadian and Esther refuses to acknowledge his existence.
+Three generations of a family gather to discuss what to do about Esther, a Chinese-Canadian WWII veteran, as they can no longer ignore her growing dementia.
+She keeps talking to Victor, her beloved brother, whose death she blames on the Japanese when he served in the Pacific arena during World War II.
+Her husband George, an Indigenous WWII veteran, was Victor’s best friend; they had all joined up full of dreams and adventure.
+Their son, Gary, arrives with his white wife and their daughter Lucy.
+Things are already tense when estranged eldest daughter Nancy shows up with husband Ken and their two daughters – who have never met Esther and George because Ken is Japanese-Canadian and Esther refuses to acknowledge his existence.
 But the real fireworks begin when Prime Minister Brian Mulroney announces his plan to apologize to the Japanese Canadians who were interned during WWII.
-Will the weight of Canadian history tear them apart?
+In the Shadow of the Mountains ponders the true meaning of reconciliation when the weight of Canadian history threatens to tear us apart.

 Read moreThe Road Forward